 Master syringe should be stored in the refrigerator upon receiving to maximize shelf life and fruiting capability (3-12 months under refrigeration).
 All LC is batch tested before shipping out.
 Shake well before using to ensure even distribution of mycelium in liquid.
-Master can be expanded to bulk LC utilizing 1-2 ml of liquid.
+Master can be expanded to bulk LC utilizing 1-2 ml of liquid or whole syringe for optimum results.
 Expanded LC should be used in 2-7 days for best results, immediate refrigeration after 2-5 days of dark incubation can extend this window.

 LC expansion incubation: 62-72 degrees F (I prefer closer to 62)

 Fruiting: 62-68 degrees F, they can go as low as 50 with just slightly slower growth.

 lighting: dark incubation until fully but lightly colonized for 2-5 days, place under lights for 12-24 hours daily for remainder of growing cycle.
 Early on albino and variegated strains require less light than pigmented strains, a good target is 250-300 lup and can be increased to 900-1500 lux after perithecia begin to form.

 Bare bones LC for Master syringe expansion (mostly any LC recipe is suitable):